51st Annual Meeting

 All works that explore the intersection of popular culture and politics.
 Especially relevant are papers that examine the ways in which film, television, literature, and music depict political institutions, affect political socialization, shape public opinion and serve as a tool for explaining concepts and fostering debate.
 Papers that explore popular culture as an instrument for providing context and diverse perspectives are also welcome.

-We welcome paper and panel proposals which contribute theoretically, conceptually, and empirically to our understanding of history and politics, covering the broad scope of the study of politics, policy, and institutions using historical perspectives to address issue areas of contemporary concern.
-We are especially interested research that cuts across American and comparative perspectives and on different parts of the world.
+Welcomes paper and panel proposals that theoretically, conceptually, and empirically advance our understanding of history and politics, covering the broad scope of the study of politics, policy, and institutions using historical perspectives to address issue areas of contemporary concern.